danielacarrasco/-Fees_PDF_Generator/ReadMe.rst

 =====

 1. Go to the `Publising Requirements folder <A:\Planning and Performance\Student Compliance and Reporting\Publishing Requirements>`_ (restricted access).
-2. Go to the current year's folder and create a new folder with the format yyyy_yyyymmdd.
+2. Go to the current year's folder and create a new folder with the format yyyy_yyyymmdd (Example: 2018_20180215 for HESA files corresponding to 15-Feb).
 3. Copy the HESA files provided by the Fees team into the folder from point 2.
 4. Run the executable FeesTemplate_main.exe and 6 files will be generated in the folder that has been recenlty created.
 Those are the files that need to be uploaded to the website.